Interview with Ingrid Wassenaar (Wednesday 3 June 2015)

 Nostalgia is what I feel.
 I know from talking to other ex-couriers that most people who give up will always have this nostalgia.
 They say it’s the best job they’ve ever had.
 I’m glad that I’m still living and working in London — life has moved forward from my phd days.
 I miss the exhaustion and the numbness, and being fit.
 It gave me a breathing space.
 But the unifying thread is writing.

-Read Victoria’s review of Cyclogeogrpahy in our non-fiction section.
+Read also: Victoria’s review of Cyclogeogrpahy.

 Jon Day, Cyclogeography: Journeys of a London Bicycle Courier (Notting Hill Editions: London, 2015.
 978-1907903991, 168pp., hardback.